-Please see the CBC article: 1st HIV self-test approved in Canada and The Globe in Mail article: Canada approves first HIV self-test as it moves to increase access to screening on Health Canada’s November 2020 approval of HIV self-testing kit.
-(November 2020)
+The Globe in Mail article: Canada approves first HIV self-test as it moves to increase access to screening on Health Canada’s November 2020 approval of HIV self-testing kit.
+(Published on November 2020)

 Please see the opinion piece in the Globe and Mail by Dr. Sean Rourke – The end of the HIV crisis is within our grasp.
 We must apply the pandemic spirit to achieve it.